 At Humana, a process called utilization management (UM) is used to determine whether a service or treatment is medically necessary and appropriate for payment under your benefit plan.
 Humana does not reward or provide financial incentives to doctors, other individuals or Humana employees for denying coverage or encouraging under use of services.
 In fact, Humana works with your doctors and other providers to help you get the most appropriate care for your medical condition.

 If you have questions or concerns related to utilization management, staff are available at least eight hours a day during normal business hours.

 Humana has free language interpreter services available to answer questions related to Utilization Management from non-English speaking members.
 TTY/TDD users should call 1-800-833-3301 or 711.

-If you ever disagree with a coverage decision, you can ask to have your case reviewed by an independent panel.
-Just call Customer Service at the number on your ID card to find out how.
+If you ever disagree with a coverage decision, you can ask to have your case reviewed through an independent review process.
+Just call Member Service at the number on your ID card to find out how.

-If you have a problem with Humana or one of our network providers or are unhappy with the care or services you receive, please call Member Services at the toll-free number on the back of your member ID card.
+If you have a problem with Humana or one of our network providers or are unhappy with the care or services you receive, please call Member Service at the toll-free number on your Humana ID card.
 We will try to resolve any problem you might have over the phone.
-Member Services can also provide you with information on submitting a formal written complaint.
+Member Service can also provide you with information on submitting a formal written complaint.

-Contact Member Services to discuss any questions or concerns you may have about your health plan coverage.
-Most info or problems are taken care of informally.
+Contact Member Service to discuss any questions or concerns you may have about your health plan coverage.
+Most questions or problems are taken care of informally.
 However, if you are still unhappy with how your case was handled, you can file a formal appeal.
 Your appeal can be about medical or non-medical parts of your care.
 Normally most appeals are filed when we've denied or reduced a service or claim payment.
-Member Services can explain your appeal rights and how to submit an appeal.
+Member Service can explain your appeal rights and how to submit an appeal.
 You also can have this information sent to you in writing.